 The West was made for road trips.
 The desolate roads, mountains, cacti and wildlife are practically begging you to hop in your car and explore.
 There's plenty of history to draw you in, too.
-If you're a fan of gunslingers, cowboys and covered wagons, buckle up for the ultimate Old West road trip.
+If you're a fan of cowboys, cowgirls and covered wagons, buckle up for the ultimate Old West road trip.

-You'll start in southern Arizona, travel up through New Mexico and mosey on up through the gorgeous western plains.
+You'll start in southern Arizona, travel up through New Mexico and mosey on up through the wild west towns of the gorgeous western plains.

 You'll start where a slew of Old West outlaws met their end.
 Tombstone, Ariz. is the setting of one of the most notorious shootouts in history: the gunfight at the O.K.
 Corral.
 The shootout was the result of a longstanding feud between a group of cowboys and the Tombstone law enforcement, made up of Wyatt, Morgan and Virgil Earp and Doc Holliday.
 Today, the ghost town-turned-tourist-destination holds daily reenactments of the O.K.
-Corral gunfight.
+Corral gunfight on the historic site.

 There's a reason George Strait was so eager to get to Amarillo by morning.
 The city is rodeo-central and one of the best places to experience Western culture.
 Check out the American Quarter Horse Museum, which pays tribute to one of the most beloved symbols of the American west.